 Toxic relationships are emotionally draining and may take a toll on a person’s mental wellbeing.
 Whether you are searching for a bit of help and healing or your loved one is under stress, these abusive relationship quotes may provide you with some comfort and hope.
 Arguments and fights will come up in every relationship at some point, but when things are out of control, devastation ensues.
-And that is why it is crucial to look out for the red flags, recognize the signs of a toxic relationship, and find the strength to end it.
+And that is why it is crucial to look out for the red flags, recognize the signs of a toxic relationship (like power imbalance, gaslighting, and codependency), and find the strength to end it.
 The following quotes may provide comfort in such difficult situations.
 Take a look.

 101 Abusive Relationships Quotes